Anomaly Detection in Collider Physics via Factorized Observables

 To demonstrate the \CleverName approach, we perform a case study involving jets \cite{Salam:2010nqg,Larkoski:2017jix,Kogler:2018hem, Marzani:2019hun}.
 Jets are proxies for the partons or resonances produced in high-energy collisions, with the kinematics of a jet reflecting the kinematics of its initiating particle.
 Jets then acquire substructure through lower-energy processes, such as decays of intermediate-scale resonances or showering/hadronization in quantum chromodynamics (QCD).
 Many new physics scenarios involve jet production, making jets a key target for anomaly detection.

 In the soft-collinear limit of QCD, the substructure of a jet factorizes from its kinematics \cite{Bauer:2000yr,Bauer:2001ct,Bauer:2001yt,Bauer:2002nz,Bauer:2002nz,Beneke:2002ph} (see also \cite{Collins:1989gx,Bauer:2008jx,Feige:2014wja,Sterman:2022gyf}).
 Factorization also holds for the decay of an intermediate-scale resonance in the narrow width approximation \cite{Berdine:2007uv,Uhlemann:2008pm}, such as for a Lorentz-boosted $W$/$Z$ boson, Higgs boson, or top quark.
-At leading order, the kinematics of a jet is determined by its transverse momentum $p_T$ and rapidity $y$.
+Therefore, at leading order in the high-$p_T$ limit, the kinematics of a jet is determined by its transverse momentum $p_T$ and rapidity $y$.
 Let $\mathcal O$ be a list of jet substructure observables, possibly high dimensional.
 Then, assuming factorization holds, the distribution of jet kinematics and substructure obey:

-where $i\in \{q,g,W,t,\cdots\}$ labels the types of initiating particle, and $f_i$ is the fraction of jets initiated by that particle type.
-Factorization imposes a non-trivial constraint that $p_i(\mathcal O|p_T)$ is independent of $y$ and that a finite sum over $i$ is sufficient to model the distribution.
+where $P_i$ refers to the probability density function, $i\in \{q,g,W,t,\cdots\}$ labels the types of initiating particle, and $f_i$ is the fraction of jets initiated by that particle type.
+Factorization imposes a non-trivial constraint that $P_i(\mathcal O|p_T)$ is independent of $y$ for each $i$ \textit{and} that a finite sum over $i$ is sufficient to model the distribution.

 If we make an even more restrictive assumption that $\mathcal{O}$ consists of scale- and boost-invariant observables, with no conditional $p_T$ dependence, then we can write:

 Examples of such quasi-invariant observables are $N$-subjettiness ratios~\cite{Thaler:2010tr,Thaler:2011gf}, $D_2$~\cite{Larkoski:2014gra}, $D_3$~\cite{Larkoski:2014zma}, and $N_i$~\cite{Moult:2016cvt}.
 Here, we take the jet substructure to be dominated by the initiating particle's flavor and independent of the remainder of the event, up to subleading corrections.
 The factorized structure of \Eqs{eq:factorized}{eq:independent} is what we will exploit for anomaly detection using \CleverName.